MayHsu/TestRepo/Code Book.md

 <H1> Identifier </H1>

-*subject - The ID of the test subject
+subject - The ID of the test subject</br>
-*activity - The type of activity performed when the corresponding measurements were taken *Measurements - The type of taken measurements
+activity - The type of activity performed when the corresponding measurements were taken</br>
+Measurements - The type of taken measurements</br>

 <H1> Activity Labels </H1>
 WALKING : subject was walking during the test</br>